reedwhaley/lightbringer/README.md

 3. Room opens automatically
 4. Organizer sets both team room names and passwords with `/match password`
 5. Organizer sets the seed with `/match set_seed`
-6. If needed, set the restream with `/match speedgaming`
+6. If SpeedGaming assigns a restream, set it with `/match speedgaming`
-7. Complete the match with `/match complete`

 ### Organizer no-show recovery